WeraGitHub/SkyProject/README.md

 3. Install the required packages:
 `pip install -r requirements.txt`

-4. You should generate your own OpenWeather API key in order to use this application.
-You can get a free API key by signing up here. https://openweathermap.org/
-    Once you have your key, paste it in the routes.py file - line 14 `WEATHER_API_KEY = 'your key here!'`
+4. Once you have your OpenWeather API key, paste it in the routes.py file - line 14 `WEATHER_API_KEY = 'your key here!'`

 5. Start the application: